npryce/python-factcheck/README.md

 factcheck
 =========

-A simple but extensible implementation of QuickCheck for Python 3 that works well with Pytest.
+A simple but extensible implementation of QuickCheck for Python 2.7 and Python 3 that works well with Pytest.

 Installation